emilianoyoung/ai/_posts/_archive/2020-01-07-machine-learning-with-amazon-sagemaker.md

 ---
 category: news
 title: "Machine Learning with Amazon SageMaker"
-excerpt: "By now you must be wondering is there a better way?
-Luckily — there is!
+excerpt: "Luckily — there is!
 And that is why start talking about AWS SageMaker.
 This Amazon cloud service was created with only one idea in mind: to put machine learning into the hands of every developer ..."
 publishedDateTime: 2020-01-07T11:53:00Z
 sourceUrl: https://medium.com/webstep/machine-learning-with-aws-sagemaker-e846c2070e02
 type: article